GuooGG/GuooGG/README.md

 - 👋 Hi, I’m @GuooGG
-- 👀 I’m interested in gamedeveloping
+- 👀 I’m interested in C++ programming
-- 🌱 I’m currently learning C#&unity
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...